StavrosTI/email_templating/README.md

 ================================
 *View the [source of this content](https://github.com/prefectionist/email_templating).*

-This is a purpose built program for generating complete HTML for email marketing purposes.
+This is a purpose-built program for generating complete HTML for email marketing purposes.
 It operates around a set of modules that are referenced by an Excel 'source file' for inclusion and content tags.
 Finished content is then FTP to QA and Production servers.

 Release Notes
 ------------